 - Top with the beans.
 Add the salt, pepper, (and herbs if using) and pour the wine and broth over all.

 - Arrange the chicken in the beans, pushing some into the beans.
 Nestle the sausage amongst the chicken and sprinkle with some chopped parsley.

 - Cover and cook on Low for 6-7 hours or on High for 4-5 hours, until the chicken is tender.
 (See note to make with optional crumb topping.)

 - Garnish with more chopped parsley before serving.

 - About 1/2 hour before end of slow-cooking, remove contents of cooker to a shallow 2-3-quart baking dish.

 - Disperse chicken, sausage, and beans evenly in dish.

 - Top with about 1 cup seasoned bread crumbs that have been moistened with a bit of olive oil.

-- Bake in a 350 degree oven for 30 minutes or so, until the crumb topping is browned.
+- Bake in a 350 degree oven for 20-30 minutes, until the crumb topping is browned.

 This recipe was originally published in 2010 and has been updated in 2016 and 2023.Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read our full disclaimer and advertising disclosure.